TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 # Tutorial

 This tutorial will focus on getting you familiar with FraHMMER.
-It is split into three parts: (1) Input files, (2) Running searches, and (3) Output files, and includes practices that will provide you with specific instructions on using the FraHMMER tools below.
+It is split into three sections: (1) Input files, (2) Running searches, and (3) Output files.
+The included practices will provide you with specific instructions on using the FraHMMER tools below.

 **frahmmstat**   - show summary statistics for a FraHMMER formated pHMM file